 One day a man who lost a court case because of the advisors’ corruption pleaded with the Bodhisatta to help him.
 The Bodhisatta went into the court and after looking into the matter gave the man his property back.
 People cheered the decision so loudly the king heard them, and wanting his subjects to have justice, he asked the Bodhisatta to become a judge.
 He reluctantly agreed.

 No longer able to earn bribes, the advisors plotted to have the king execute the Bodhisatta.
 They told the king the Bodhisatta was planning to overthrow him.
 At first the king didn’t believe them, but they convinced him by pointing out just how large and devoted the Bodhisatta’s following was.
-The king would not order the Bodhisatta killed, but did want him to leave and told his men to gradually diminish the respect given to him during palace visits, which the king assumed would prompt him to leave.
+The king would not order the Bodhisatta killed, but did want him gone.
+He told his men to gradually diminish the respect given to him during palace visits, which the king assumed would prompt him to leave.

 The first day, when the Bodhisatta came to the palace, he was seated on a simple couch rather than the royal couch he normally used.
 From this, he assumed someone had slandered him, but decided not to leave until he found out for sure.
 The next day he was seated on the same bare couch and given some regular food mixed in with the royal food he was normally served.
 The third day he was given his food outside the royal chamber.
 The fourth day he was given only broth made of rice dust.
 But despite all this, the Bodhisatta did not leave.